Improving Admin Center setup and deployment times to boost time-to-value

 Users were able to setup and deploy Viva apps 60% faster than with the old design.
 Leading to decreased help ticket submission from setup.

-The setup success rate of apps in the admin center increased shortly after launch
+The setup success rate of apps in the admin center increased shortly after launch, leading to decreased help ticket submission

 Users were able to setup and deploy Viva apps 60% faster than with the old design.
 Leading to decreased help ticket submission from setup.